realseich/realseich/README.md

 ### On the path to data analytics :bar_chart:
 - Started with data analytics in the spring of 2022 :chart_with_upwards_trend:
-- Still following 6-months data analytics training course :pencil:
+- Just have completed 6-months data analytics training course :pencil:
-- Helping other students to understand the courseware :bulb:
+- Have been helping other students to understand the courseware :bulb:

 ### My core competencies in data analytics
-- Google Sheets, SQL, MS Power BI, Python with Pandas, Seaborn, SciPy stats and so on  :hammer::wrench:
+- Google Sheets, PostgreSQL, MS Power BI, Python with Pandas, Matplotlib, Seaborn, psycopg2, SciPy stats and so on  :hammer::wrench:
-- Marketing and product data analytics, Unit economics... :chart_with_upwards_trend:
+- Marketing and product data analytics, financial analytic, Unit economics... :chart_with_upwards_trend:

 ### Projects :books:
 [Here](https://github.com/realseich/Portfolio) is the link for my projects